A combinatorial statistic for labeled threshold graphs: Threshold permutations

 \begin{theorem} The absolute value of the coefficient of $t^j$ in the polynomial $\chi_{\mathcal{T}_n}(t)$ is the number of threshold permutations of size $n$ with exactly $j$ odd cycles. \end{theorem}

 To prove this theorem, we will count the threshold permutations subject to odd cycle number and show that this matches with the coefficients of the characteristic polynomial.
-This will be done as follows: \begin{enumerate} \item In \cref{nperms}, we count a larger class of signed permutations, which we call `normal permutations', subject to the number of odd cycles.
-This count will be done by considering `representations of signed ordered partitions'. \item In \cref{thm1prf}, we show that normal permutations on $[n-1]$ can be used to count those normal permutations on $[n]$ that are not threshold permutations (subject to the number of odd cycles).
+This will be done as follows: \begin{enumerate} \item In \cref{nperms}, we count a larger class of signed permutations, which we call `normal permutations', subject to the number of odd cycles. \item In \cref{thm1prf}, we show that normal permutations on $[n-1]$ can be used to count those normal permutations on $[n]$ that are not threshold permutations (subject to the number of odd cycles).
 This gives us an expression for the number of threshold permutations with a given number of odd cycles and hence proves \cref{thm1}. \end{enumerate}